 The following members of Chambers are available to sit as arbitrators, adjudicators or in expert evaluations in any dispute arising within their practice areas:

 Because Three Stone is based within Lincoln’s Inn in London, we are well able to make suggestions for – and arrange the booking of – suitable facilities which are available for mediations or other forms of ADR involving members of chambers as mediators or advocates.
-In the case of relatively modest cases which do not involve many participants, we can even accommodate such events within our own chambers at 3 Stone Buildings.
 For larger events, including those which may run for more than one day, we can certainly find appropriate accommodation, whether in Central London or elsewhere throughout the UK.

 Please contact our clerks for further details about the ADR services which we can provide or for more information about members or facilities for any specific case..